Zongwei97/SCTNet/README.md

 Our HDR dataset can be found [here](https://drive.google.com/drive/folders/1CtvUxgFRkS56do_Hea2QC7ztzglGfrlB)

-The benchmarking results are available at [Google Drive](https://drive.google.com/file/d/1fCQh26zwwVUdWCC8GsnPdRa9J9MUuqM_/view?usp=sharing).
 We retrain several SOTA counterparts from the official codes.
 The quantitative performances are as follows:

 ![abstract](https://github.com/Zongwei97/SCTNet/blob/main/Supp/Benchmark.png)

+The benchmarking results are available at [Google Drive](https://drive.google.com/file/d/1fCQh26zwwVUdWCC8GsnPdRa9J9MUuqM_/view?usp=sharing).
-The HDRVDP metric is computed at 30 degrees and at 0.55 meters for our dataset.
+The HDR-VDP metric is computed at 30 degrees and at 0.55 meters.

 ## Train and Test